 Did you know that domestic outdoor cats are the #1 threat to wild birds, and that they kill an estimated 2.4 billion birds annually in the U.S. alone (per the American Bird Conservancy)?
 That's a truly staggering number.
 There are, of course, many other threats to birds, but outdoor cats top them all.
 So please, with this in mind--and with the Lovejoy quote from blog #2 in mind--reconsider letting your cat outdoors.
 Statistically, your cat will remain healthier, stay happier, and live longer if it stays where it belongs: indoors.

-Let's move on from domestic cats and images of trash-filled landscapes to images of 'the flying, chirping, thriving river' (those words from the ERP Twentieth Anniversary Watershed Action Plan).
+Let's move on from domestic cats and images of trash-filled landscapes to images of 'the flying, chirping, thriving river' (those words from the Elizabeth River Project Twentieth Anniversary Watershed Action Plan).
 Let's end on a positive note--with images that continue to tell the story.
+The bird photos were taken from the Preserve on the Elizabeth and from the end of Inland Rd.
+The riverscape was taken from Great Bridge Lock Park in Chesapeake.
 Here are photos of a Laughing Gull (aptly named for its laugh-like call), a male Mallard duck, Great Blue Herons (one was 'chirping,' as you can see) and a Green Heron.
-The last shot, of course, is one of the 'home river,' taken from Great Bridge Lock Park in Chesapeake.
+The riverscape follows.

 Now who can find the chirping bird?
 Which birds are wading birds?
 Which bird is a member of the 'Gulls and Terns' family?
 What types of clouds do you see in the photo?
 Don't mind me.

 Click here to email Dave or leave your public comment below.